PlayStation 1: What Made This Console So Influential?

 Sony’s road to gaming glory actually began with heartbreak.
 It was supposed to be a simple partnership.
 A symbiotic arrangement between two juggernauts of Japanese tech.
 Nintendo, then at the height of its powers, sought to future-proof its empire with a CD-ROM add-on for the Super Famicom.
 Sony, riding high on a decade of consumer electronics dominance, was tapped to handle the disc-based technology.
 Behind closed doors, engineers from both sides hammered away at prototypes.
 Whispers of internal codenames, like “Super Disc,” filled the hallways.
 A hybrid console—part SNES, part Sony—was quietly taking shape.

+But then, everything exploded.
 At the 1991 CES show, in a move that stunned Sony’s top brass, Nintendo’s Howard Lincoln stepped onto the podium and, instead of reaffirming the Sony deal, announced a different partnership—with Philips, Sony’s Dutch arch-rival in the CD technology space.
 No warning.
 No handshake.
 Just betrayal, broadcast under the bright lights of Las Vegas.
 Sony was humiliated.
 And furious.

 The shockwaves were immediate.
 Sony’s then-President Norio Ohga, and Ken Kutaragi, who is often dubbed the “Father of the PlayStation,” were stunned and understandably furious.
 Nintendo, it turned out, had concerns about Sony’s control over the CD-ROM format licensing, fearing Sony would hold too much power.
 Instead of renegotiating or gracefully exiting, they chose the most dramatic and damaging path.